Karumi/KataSuperHeroesIOS/README.md

 If you've covered all the application functionality using UI tests try to continue with the following tasks:

 * Add a pull to refresh mechanism to ``SuperHeroesViewController`` and test it.
-* Modify ``SuperHeroDetailViewController`` to handle an error case where the name of the super hero used to start this activity does not exist and show a message if this happens.
+* Modify ``SuperHeroDetailViewController`` to handle an error case where the name of the super hero used to start this ViewController does not exist and show a message if this happens.
 * Modify the project to handle connection errors and show a message to indicate something went wrong.

 ---